 Lenda offers fixed rate home loans in a variety of terms.
 You can get mortgage lasting 10, 15, 20, or 30 years.
 Because these are all conforming loans, you may be able to qualify for a lower interest rate than you would with a government loan such as an FHA.

-Refinancing is also available through Lenda, which could help you cash out equity in your current home, lower your interest rate, change your loan term, or drop your PMI on your existing mortgage.
+Refinancing is also available through Lenda, which could help you cash out equity in your current home, lower your rate, change your loan term, or drop your PMI on your existing mortgage.